mhwlng/streamdeck-elite/README.md

 `....\steamapps\common\Elite Dangerous\Products\elite-dangerous-64\ControlSchemes`

-This plugin ony works with keyboard bindings.
+This plugin only works with keyboard bindings.
 So, when there is only a binding to a joystick / controller / mouse for a function, then you need to add a keyboard binding.

 If you change the key bindings in Elite Dangerous, then you don't have to restart the streamdeck software.
 The plugin key bindings are updated automatically.